BenWeekes/agora-heygen-ten/README.md

 - **Emit Events**
   To emit events to the web app, use the `callJavaScriptFunction` helper in the `Coordinator`.
 Pass the `functionName` and any required parameters.
-  The `functionName` must match one of the functions defined in the web app’s `NativeBridge` class.
+  The `functionName` must match one of the functions defined in the web app's `NativeBridge` class.

   ```kotlin
   fun sendAgoraDetailsToReact(connectionInfo: ConnectionInfo) {